GUIDES NOT INCLUDED

 Send hydrogen to a Canister Filler, so you have access to hydrogen canisters when needed.
 (E.g. to add to a Drecko farm to enable scale growth.)

 Pump excess hydrogen to a hydrogen generator for extra power.
-Note: don't connect that generator to your power grid with automation, or it will stop running when your batteries are full.
-Which can lead to your hydrogen clogging up.
+Note: don't automate that hydrogen generator to stop when batteries are full, as that will lead to your hydrogen clogging up.

 Use excess hydrogen to power an Anti Entropy Thermo-Nullifier (or several).
 Note: AETNs don't use that much hydrogen, so you will need to have an overflow mechanism for that as well.